ultimatemember/ultimatemember/readme.txt

 **Bugfixes**

 * Fixed: The Action Scheduler action `um_set_default_account_status`.
 Case when some users were approved manually or deleted, and we need to reset the admin notice.
 Added `error_log()` to the wrong conditions.
+* Fixed: Reset Password request from not a predefined password reset page.
+It's possible to submit reset password form sitewide using block or shortcode.

 = 2.10.3 2025-04-24 =